 Once a candidate is placed, we support the new executive and the hiring company in achieving those objectives through a programme of systematic integration coaching.
 In regular meetings with the client and the new leader, we review performance in light of expectations and provide guidance toward success in the new professional environment and organisational culture.
 We identify problems and concerns early, so that they can be resolved quickly.

 Twelve months of integration support

 Every search includes twelve months of integration support, provided as part of our fixed-fee package.
 In some cases, a leader will ask for additional coaching, perhaps because a new strategic challenge has emerged.
-When this is needed, Witena Leadership Advisory can provide coaching and strategic counsel as a separately arranged service.
+When this is needed, Witena Executive Search can provide coaching and strategic counsel as a separately arranged service.
 The following case studies illustrate the process.

 Managing succession with